JackGrence/flexible-jekyll/_posts/2019-09-04-Redpwn-CTF-2019-ascent-to-kernel-land-Writeup.md

 ## Description

-We have [a tgz file](https://github.com/JackGrence/ctf-write-ups/raw/master/2019/RedpwnCTF/ascent-to-kernel-land/ascent-to-kernel-land.tar.gz), it is a tiny os.
+We have a [tgz file](https://github.com/JackGrence/ctf-write-ups/raw/master/2019/RedpwnCTF/ascent-to-kernel-land/ascent-to-kernel-land.tar.gz), it is a lightweight OS.
 Follow the Makefile:

 ```make
 qemu: fs.img xv6.img